 onehost show 0 HOST 0 INFORMATION ID : 0 NAME : MyvCenterHost CLUSTER : - [....]
 WILD VIRTUAL MACHINES NAME IMPORT_ID CPU MEMORY test-rp-removeme - Cluster vm-2184 1 256 [....]

-VMs in running state can be imported, and also VMs defined in vCenter that are not in Power On state (this will import the VMs in OpenNebula as in the poweroff state).
+VMs in running state can be imported as well as VMs defined in vCenter that are not in Power On state (this will import the VMs in OpenNebula in the poweroff state).

 To import existing VMs you can use the ‘onehost importvm’ command.